DennisSchm/cline-polytope-test/.context/polytope/templates/python.md

 - `path`: Points to the directory where the new project will be created

 ### Examples:

+API component
-- API component: `pt run --raw "polytope/scaffold{template: '.templates/python-api', path: 'api'}"`
+`pt run --raw "polytope/scaffold{template: '.templates/python-api', path: 'api'}"`

+Another API
-- Another API: `pt run --raw "polytope/scaffold{template: '.templates/python-api', path: 'backend'}"`
+`pt run --raw "polytope/scaffold{template: '.templates/python-api', path: 'backend'}"`

 ## Adding packages to Python components
 Each Python component created with the template includes a custom `{component-name}-add` module for adding packages.